Digital-Working-Group/pii-splicing-redaction/README.md

 Install Ollama according to [the official instructions.](https://ollama.com/download)
 1. Install Ollama for your OS (operating system).
-2. Add the folder containing ollama.exe to your Environment Variables.
+2. If needed (Ollama may do this by default), add the folder containing ollama.exe to your Environment Variables.
     - On Windows: (Windows Key -> Edit environment variables for your account).
 Edit Path -> New -> Enter the path.
 3. Verify your installation with the command:
 ```sh